If you came to this page directly, you might wish to read a page with an introduction to this section first.

 J. L. Burckhardt - Travels in Syria and the Holy Land - 1822

-Painted and simplified copy of the mosaic at St. George's depicting a map of the Holy Land; insets (from the original mosaic): (left) Terma Kallirhoe, a spa on the Dead Sea coast; (right) Mamfis, a town in the Negev Desert
+Painted and simplified copy of the floor mosaic at St. George's depicting a map of the Holy Land; insets (from the original mosaic): (left) Terma Kallirhoe, a spa on the Dead Sea coast; (right) Mamfis, a town in the Negev Desert in Israel

-Burckhardt saw only ruins when he visited Madaba.
-In 1880 Christians from the region of Kerak in southern Jordan settled at Madaba.
+In 1880 Christians from the region of Kerak in Southern Jordan settled at Madaba.
 In 1896 they uncovered a large mosaic by clearing away the rubble from an ancient church.
 It depicted a map of the Holy Land, Jordan and Lower Egypt (East is at the top of the map).

 St. George's - Mosaic of the Map of the Holy Land: detail showing the Holy City (Hagia Polis) of Jerusalem